carbon-language/carbon-lang/llvm/docs/LibFuzzer.rst

   that trigger new code coverage will be merged into the first corpus directory.
 Defaults to 0.
 This flag can be used to minimize a corpus.
 ``-merge_control_file``
-  Specify a control file used for the merge proccess.
+  Specify a control file used for the merge process.
   If a merge process gets killed it tries to leave this file in a state suitable for resuming the merge.
 By default a temporary file will be used.
 ``-minimize_crash``